Current Hotel Development

 New Convention Center

-Planners will be most excited about the new $287 million convention center coming to OKC in 2020.
+Planners will be most excited about the new $287 million convention center set to open in fourth quarter 2020.
 With 200,000 square feet of exhibit space, a 35,000-square-foot ballroom and 50,000 square feet of additional space paired with a prime location near the Myriad Botanical Gardens, the downtown park and the Chesapeake Energy Arena.
 Construction is expected to start in 2018, the new convention center is part of MAPS 3 approved by voters in 2009.
 For more information on the new Downtown Convention Center, click here.
 On June 18, the Oklahoma City Council voted to approve a redevelopment agreement with Omni Hotels for a headquarters hotel to support the new Convention Center.
 Click here to read more.